4.1.1sr - SRTC Procedure: Recruiting and Hiring

 Human Resources must retain all records of the search and selection process for a period of three years.
 It is the responsibility of the Hiring Supervisor to ensure that these records are complete.

-The Human Resources Coordinator has the overall responsibility for ensuring this procedure is implemented.
+The Human Resources Director has the overall responsibility for ensuring this procedure is implemented.

 Reference: